ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 After updating the shellcode in the exploit, that should be it for updating the script.

-Next, lets use Chisel to set up a tunnel between our machine and the target:
+Next, lets use Chisel to set up a tunnel between our machine and the target.

 ### Chisel